thejcannon/pantsasaurus/AUTOMATION.md

 this so that a cut of a branch on the Pants repo triggers this.

 It's OK if this is a manual step for now though.

+## 🛠️ PR CI

+We should have some validation that does all the normal PR CI validation.
+E.g.:

+- Does this build
+- Does it look like `prettier` ran on it
+- etc...